 No place like home

-Himmotthan Pariyojana, a Tata Trusts initiative, has empowered thousands of families in Uttarakhand with a self-reliant and sustainable way of life
+Himmothan Pariyojana, a Tata Trusts initiative, has empowered thousands of families in Uttarakhand with a self-reliant and sustainable way of life

 |Himmotthan Pariyojana, empowering women to be self-reliant

-But life took an unexpected turn for the better when Himmotthan Pariyojana, a Tata Trusts’ initiative, reached their village.
+But life took an unexpected turn for the better when Himmothan Pariyojana, a Tata Trusts’ initiative, reached their village.
 Their hopes of earning a better income with a city job soon turned into a determination to build a better life right where they lived.

 |Kameshwari with her livestock

 Where a family usually sold three litres of milk, today it sells 5 litres, earning a monthly income of Rs.4,500.
-From vegetables such as cabbage, capsicum and peas to fruits like apricots, peaches and apples, the produce from these districts now fetches much better rates in the market, thanks to Himmotthan’s support in packaging and marketing.
+From vegetables such as cabbage, capsicum and peas to fruits like apricots, peaches and apples, the produce from these villages now fetches much better rates in the market, thanks to Himmotthan’s support in grading, packaging and marketing.

-The movement has given a new lease of life to thousands of families, who were up against a challenging situation in the hilly terrain.
+The movement has given a new lease of life to thousands of families, who were up against a challenging situation in the mountain terrain.
 Over the years, the environmental degradation, deforestation and soil erosion took a toll on agricultural productivity, with changing rainfall further affecting irrigation.
 People were finding it increasingly difficult to gather basic resources such as food, fuel, fodder and water from traditional sources.
 As a result, the region witnessed widespread migration, mostly by men in search of employment, leaving the burden of both domestic and agricultural labour on the women.

 Action plans were developed jointly with farmers and experts were brought in to recommend best practices for increasing production.
 Market access was improved with the help of technology.
-The backbone of the project, however, was the women’s self-help groups which were set up.
+The backbone of the project, however, was the women’s self-help groups and cooperatives which were set up.

 There is an increase in crop productivity through resource development and capacity building and the institutional system has encouraged women to become entrepreneurs, and be financially independent.